 Tax Lawyers in Charleston

-In Charleston, South Carolina, taxes can come from numerous different sources.
+In Charleston, West Virginia, taxes can come from several different sources.
 However, they are always collected at a rate that has been set by the law.
 Taxes sometimes come in the form of flat fees, but most of them are collected as a percentage of some larger amount of money, such as the value of a piece of property, or income.

-Sources of Tax Dollars in Charleston, South Carolina
+Sources of Tax Dollars in Charleston, West Virginia

-Numerous different things can be taxed in Charleston, South Carolina.
+Several different things can be taxed in Charleston, West Virginia.
 This is meant to ensure that there is a wide range of sources of tax revenue, and that the government does not have to rely too heavily on any one revenue stream that could dry up.
-For instance, local governments collect revenue from sales taxes, licensing fees, as bridge tolls, among several other things.
+For example, local governments collect revenue from sales taxes, licensing fees, as bridge tolls, among many other things.

 Sales Tax: In Charleston, there may be a sales tax on top of the sales tax imposed by the government of .
-City sales taxes are typically pretty small, typically in the range of one percent or less, as opposed to the 5-7% sales taxes imposed by most states.
+City sales taxes are normally pretty small, normally in the range of one percent or less, as opposed to the 5-7% sales taxes imposed by most states.

 Bridge/Road Tolls: Most large cities in the U.S. charge fees, or tolls, on automobiles entering the city via public bridges and highways.
-This money is, more or less, a tax on everybody who drives into Charleston via public infrastructure.
-This means that everyone who visits is obligated to make at least a small contribution to the government services they'll be using while there.
+This money is, more or less, a tax on everyone who drives into Charleston via public infrastructure.
+This means that everyone who visits is required to make at least a small contribution to the government services they'll be using while there.

-How Can a Charleston, South Carolina Tax Attorney Help?
+How Can a Charleston, West Virginia Tax Attorney Help?